smaht-dac/submitr/docs/source/advanced_usage.rst

 **CSV Files**

-As Excel files are really just fancy CSV (comma-separated-values), it is natural that CSV files be supported as an alternative.
+As Excel files are really just fancy CSV (comma-separated-values), it's natural that CSV files be supported as an alternative.
 The file name for CSV file `must` be suffixed with ``.csv``.
 Nothing much to say here specifically about this file format per se, as it should be self-explanatory to anyone familiar with these file formats, be be sure to read the next paragraph.